 2: Lag your pipes

 Water pipes are highly susceptible to freezing temperatures unless properly insulated.
-Protecting them with cheap foam lagging is the best way to do this.
+Protecting them with inexpensive foam or rubber lagging is the best way to do this.
 Check out our handy how to lag your pipes guide to see how you can easily do this yourself.

 3: Service your boiler